idilkara/ENS492-RAGDocumentManager/documentation/backend.md

   - Uploads documents to the system
   - Processes and stores documents in both MongoDB and vector store
   - Admin-only access
-  - Supports PDF and text files
+  - Supports PDF files only

 - `GET /get_documents`
   - Retrieves list of all stored documents